Difference Between Cranes and Herons

 2. Cranes have a distinctive trumpeting call and are known for their elaborate courtship dances; herons have a more subdued call and are known for their stealthy hunting behaviour.

-3. Cranes are migratory birds with a wider global distribution; herons are generally non-migratory and are found in a more limited range of habitats.
+3. Cranes are migratory birds with a wider global distribution; herons are non-migratory and are found in a more limited range of habitats.

 Cranes vs Herons